AntCannon/isp-two-pointers/README.md

     }
 ```

-5. Repeat: repeat until the condition is met.
+6. Repeat: repeat until the condition is met.
 If the condition is not met then the return statement in the loop will never trigger.
-Therefor the return statement at the end of the function will trigger.
+Therefore the return statement at the end of the function will trigger.

 ```js
   return null;